rifqialf/customer-churn-elt/README.md

 ### Data Transformation
-The transformation folder contains two transformation notebooks and one master notebook to run the two.
+The transformation folder contains two transformation notebooks and one master notebook to run the two in sequence.
 1. Filter churned customer - using SQL semi-join to Status silver table to only get churned customer data from all tables.
 2. Intersect with county - using Geopandas (installed in cluster) to perform spatial join between the silver layer location table with county shapefile data.